 Spring Mountain is an easy Class 2 summit in the Sangre de Cristo Range with a long, trail access.
 The peak can be easily combined with Comanche and Venable for a long, day-hike loop.
-The trailhead is accessible to passenger cars.
+The trailhead (Alvarado) is accessible to passenger cars.
 The overall loop hike offers scenic vistas, typical of the Sangre de Cristo, high, pristine alpine lakes and plenty of tundra with summer wildflowers.

 Spring Mountain South & NW Ridge Route

 From the main intersection in Westcliffe of State Highways 69 and 96, head south on SH69 for three miles to a turnoff on the right (west) for CR140, aka: Schoolfield Road.
 Continue west until you have to turn.
 Make a 90° left, drive a short distance south, then turn back right (west) again, still on CR140.
 The road begins to gain elevation through open forest with private homes on a series of five, 90° turns.
 A short distance after the fifth turn, go right on what is technically CR148 that leads more uphill to a trailhead parking area.
 The road passes through an open field and makes 4 switchbacks to the TH.
 For our proposed route that will take in Comanche, Spring and Venable, you will want Trail #1345, which crosses the Rainbow Trail in a short distance.